anticultist/vscode-intenslang/README.md

 This suboptimal support is due to lack of real world examples.
 Therefore feel free to [create an issue](https://github.com/anticultist/vscode-intenslang/issues/new) to provide a minimal code example with a brief description to close this knowledge gap.

-## Support

-[Buy me a coffee](https://ko-fi.com/anticultist) to support the progress of this extension.